awsdocs/amazon-kendra-developer-guide/doc_source/iam-roles.md

 ### IAM roles for Microsoft OneDrive data sources<a name="iam-roles-ds-on"></a>

 When you use a Microsoft OneDrive data source, you provide Amazon Kendra with a role that has the permissions necessary for connecting to the site\.
 These include:
 + Permission to get and decrypt the AWS Secrets Manager secret that contains the application ID and secret key necessary to connect to the OneDrive site\.
-For more information about the contents of the secret, see [Using a Microsoft OneDrive data source](data-source-onedrive.md)\.
+For more information about the contents of the secret, see [Using a OneDrive data source](data-source-onedrive.md)\.
 + Permission to use the [BatchPutDocument](https://docs.aws.amazon.com/kendra/latest/dg/API_BatchPutDocument.html) and [BatchDeleteDocument](https://docs.aws.amazon.com/kendra/latest/dg/API_BatchDeleteDocument.html) APIs\.

 The following IAM policy provides the necessary permissions: